Jordan Law Accident & Injury Lawyers

 What Is the Statute of Limitations?

 The statute of limitations is the legal deadline for filing a lawsuit.
-In Colorado, the statute of limitations for most product liability claims is:
+In Colorado, most product liability claims must be filed within two years of the injury date.

 When Does the Clock Start?

-1. Lost Compensation: You may be barred from recovering damages for medical bills, lost wages, and pain and suffering.
+• Lost Compensation: You may lose the right to recover money for medical care, lost income, or pain and suffering.

 How to Protect Your Rights